kenhkan/noflo-lift/README.md

 #### PATTERN

-A regular JavaScript object denoting the group structure to extract.
+A pattern is a path-like array denoting the group structure to extract.
 For instance, in XML schematics, if you have an incoming data structure:

     <GroupA>
       <GroupB>